07 Aug 2021

 China successfully landed its first lander, Zhurong, on Mars in May this year.
 Zhurong is currently roving the plains of Utopia Planitia, exploring mineralogical and chemical clues to recent climate change.
 China is also planning a sample return mission likely to occur at the end of this decade.

-The Department of Earth Sciences, Research Division for Earth and Planetary Science and the Laboratory for Space Research specialise in the applications of traditional Earth and environmental science techniques and skills for modern space science challenges.
+The Department of Earth Sciences and the Laboratory for Space Research specialise in the applications of traditional Earth and environmental science techniques and skills for modern space science challenges.
 Dr Joe Michalski operates the Planetary Spectroscopy and Mineralogy Laboratory at HKU, and is the Deputy Director of the Laboratory for Space Research.